tomshaw/electron-twitter-tools/README.md

 Functionality you'll find in this application include:

-- Completely manage user lists including backup and restore options.
+- User list management including backup and restore options.
-- A robust customized streaming search that harvests a litany of data.
+- A highly customized streaming search that indexes a litany of data.
 - A multi user account lookup that returns most of the relevant metadata.
-- The ability to completely delete user statuses based on search criteria.
+- Delete user statuses tweets and favorites based on search criteria.
 - Supports multiple storage backends special thanks to [Knex.js](http://knexjs.org/)

 ## Libraries Used